Copyright © 2018 KF

 Once issued, KENFOX notes that under Article 93.4 of the IP Law of Vietnam, an industrial design patent shall be valid from the grant date until the end of five (5) years after the filing date and may be renewed for two consecutive terms, each of five (5) years.

-Applications must be filed with the National Office of Intellectual Property of Vietnam (NOIP).
-Upon receipt, the NOIP will stamps its seal (with application number and filing date) on the application.
+Applications must be filed with the IP Vietnam.
+Upon receipt, the IP Vietnam will stamps its seal (with application number and filing date) on the application.
 For industrial design filing, the following documents must be provided:

 • Name, address and nationality of applicant and designer;